 I don’t have a “belief” that vaccines are not linked to autism, I accept the vast body of scientific evidence that says “vaccines do not cause autism.”

-Peter Doshi, in his blog post in the BMJ, attempts to criticize the clinical trials for the Moderna and Pfizer vaccines in several parts.
-I will list them, and criticize his opinions in order.
+Peter Doshi, in his blog post in the BMJ, attempts to criticize the COVID-19 vaccine clinical trials from Moderna and Pfizer in several parts.
+I will list them, and then, I will criticize his opinions in order.

 - Doshi tries to make an argument because individuals who are “suspected” of COVID-19 were excluded from the analysis.
 However, the numbers were equivalent in both the vaccinated and placebo arms, so they had no material impact on the analysis.
 They should be excluded because they don’t add any information about the effectiveness of the data.